mvallet91/SmartPub-TSENER/README.md

 # TSE-NER

+This is the theory and backbone of TSE-NER, for the code of the website, please visit https://github.com/mvallet91/SmartPub/

 The main goal of TSE-NER is to generate training data for long-tail entities and train a NER tagger, label such entities in text, and use them for document search and exploration.